 The PDT will carry out the Review Plan as described.
 The Project Planner will submit the plan to the PDT District Planning Chief for endorsement of MSC approval.
-Formal coordination with FRM-PCX will occur through the PDT District Planning Chief.
+Formal coordination with PCX for FRM will occur through the PDT District Planning Chief.